 Tropaeolum polyphyllum is one of the tuberous Tropaeolum species.
 The plant depicted originally came from Gossler's Nursery in Springfield, Oregon ca. 1990.
 Planted about 3' from a raised concrete patio, it methodically moved year by year until it now emerges from crevices around the margin of the patio.
 The tubers are probably under the patio at this point.
 With its gray-blue foliage and clear yellow flowers of some size, this is a very good garden plant.
 Plant it where the foliage can sprawl and spread; it doesn't seem to be a climber.
 The plant is self-fertile and sets viable seed once in a long while.
 Since this plant puts its tubers a long way below the soil surface, seed may be an easier method of propagation than bringing in a backhoe to lift tubers.
-The photo by Rodger Whitlock does not clearly depict the sprawling character of this tuberous nasturtium.
-The name pentaphyllum means 'many-leaved'.
+Photo 1 by Rodger Whitlock does not clearly depict the sprawling character of this tuberous nasturtium.
+Photos 2-3 by Nhu Nguyen shows the tubers, roots, and new sprouts.

 Tropaeolum speciosum is native to central Chile.
 It is a summer grower and has quite a large stature (see photo below).
 The name "Flame Creeper" is quite appropriate for this species because of the brilliant red inflorescence that can hold dozens of flowers.
 It is difficult to establish but once established, it is very hardy and in Scotland it can be found in abandoned gardens flowering prolifically.
 Photos 1-5 were taken in August 2010 by Nhu Nguyen at the Royal Botanic Garden at Edinburgh, Scotland.
 Photo 6 by Caroline Langensiepen.